hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * Extensions for local use concepts e.g. Australian Indigenous Status, Subsidised Concurrent Supply
 * Search parameters for searching local use concepts
 * Terminology localised for use in an Australian context
-  * concepts unique to Australia e.g communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
+  * concepts unique to Australia e.g. communication languages unique to Australia, Australian Medicines Terminology (AMT), discharge disposition codes
   * usage localised to Australia e.g. nationally endorsed clinical reference sets represented as value sets
 * Profiles describing the use of FHIR structure for use in an Australian context:
   * Definitional data type profiles e.g. Australian address, Australian time zone, Identifiers such as national patient and provider identifiers
-  * Base resource profiles (e.g. AU Base Patient, AU Base MedicationStatement)
+  * Base resource profiles (e.g. [AU Base Patient](StructureDefinition-au-patient.html), [AU Base MedicationStatement](StructureDefinition-au-medicationstatement.html))
-  * Generic use case profiles (e.g. AU Medicines List, AU Base Diagnostic Imaging Result), where there is no existing project to undertake the work
+  * Generic use case profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html)), where there is no existing project to undertake the work

 AU Base does not define actors (i.e. ActorDefinitions) or support requirements associated with actors (e.g. CapabilityStatements or apply Obligations).
 This IG does not prescribe the usage or support requirements for any particular use case.